nilium/docker-kafka/README.md

 - `KAFKA_LOG_RETENTION_BYTES = 1073741824`
 - `KAFKA_LOG_SEGMENT_BYTES = 1073741824`
 - `KAFKA_LOG_RETENTION_CHECK_MS = 300000`

+And, to configure any additional properties not covered here:

+- `KAFKA_SERVER_PROPERTIES = ''`
+    A variable containing any additional config properties to include at the end of the server.properties file.

 If you provide a server.properties in the container (by bind mounting one, such as with a ConfigMap in Kubernetes), these variables have no effect.